viet34tqc/notebook/nextjs.md

 ### Static-site generation (Pre-rendering using NextJS)

-The HTML is generated at build-time and is reused for each request.
+The HTML is generated at build time and is reused for each request.
 This is the default rendering method of NextJS.

 - Initial Load: Server serves initial HTML and that's displayed on the initial load which leads to faster TTFB
 - JS Loaded